dynatrace-oss/OneAgent-SDK-Python-AutoInstrumentation/README.md

 * `AUTODYNATRACE_CUSTOM_SERVICE_NAME`: Overwrite the custom service name (used by `@autodynatrace.trace`)
 * `AUTODYNATRACE_CUSTOM_SERVICE_USE_FQN`: Default `False`, set to `True` to use fully qualified names for service and method names in custom traced services
 * `AUTODYNATRACE_INSTRUMENT_<LIB_NAME>`: If set to `False`, Disables the instrumentation for a specific lib, example: `AUTODYNATRACE_INSTRUMENT_CONCURRENT=False`, default is `True`

+### Support

+For support using this open source project, please open a github issue explaining your issue and providing code examples, environment details